 Aside from Big Sky’s four mountains of skiing, there’s plenty to soak in after the lifts close too: At Big Sky’s Summit Hotel – the outdoor pool, the live après ski music at the Carabiner Bar in cozy cowhide chairs, and fresh pasta at stylish Andiamo’s.
 For the best Big Sky restaurants, we like Everett’s 8800 on the mountain for a highly scenic ski lunch and the best Montana steakhouse is Buck’s T4.

-Big Sky lodging ranges from the swank slopeside Summit Hotel – my personal fave (the bellman are cowboys and the décor is rocky mountain elegant), the Shoshone and Huntley Lodge, or spacious mountainside condos like Lake Condos or Big Horn, or a cabin at Moonlight Basin.
+Big Sky lodging ranges from the swank slopeside Summit Hotel – my personal fave (the bellman are cowboys and the décor is rocky mountain elegant), The Montage, slightly more affordable Shoshone and Huntley Lodge, or spacious mountainside condos like Lake Condos or Big Horn, or a cool on-mountain cabin at Moonlight Basin.

 For young families, kids 10 and under ski and stay free at Big Sky (with paying parents – don’t just ship your kids out), and there’s free Kids Club in the evening.
 You can take time off the slopes for dog sledding, zip lining, or a winter tour of nearby Yellowstone National Park.

 For extreme skiers, Lone Peak is a beacon for big mountain steep and deep.
 And you can access Big Sky’s Northern Exposure Moonlight Basin and the Headwaters venerable terrain.
 In 2013, Big Sky acquired Moonlight Basin from Lehman Brothers, along with Spanish Peaks, with investment from the private club next door – Yellowstone Club.

 Big Sky Resort is beautiful, big and abundant.
 We love roaming the Big Sky state, meeting the occasional big horn sheep on the roadside.
 The snow and the scenery are amazing.
 Go to Montana to ski the last, best place.

 Big Sky Resort Stats: